4 Year Old Poops In Pants And Doesn’t Care – Prevent Soiled Pants

 • Cancel 3 days of activities – Kids will require at least 72 hours of solidarity toilet time.

-• Don’t get scared and expect regressions. – The boys are less interested in toilet training the girls and have more accidents, so buckle up for a long haul!
+• Don’t get scared and expect regressions. – The boys are less interested in toilet training than the girls and have more accidents, so buckle up for a long haul!
 You must be patient, especially if they seem to retreat or go backward before fully committing to using the potty full-time.

 Frequently Asked Questions